G-Node/python-odml/doc/tutorial.rst

     - optional
     - Value of the other Property specified in the 'dependency' attribute on which this Property depends on.

+value_origin
+    - A reference to state the origin of the metadata value e.g. a file name.

 Let's check which attributes were defined for the Property 'NoCrewMembers'::